Who should take this course?

 You need to be PADI Advanced Open Water Diver who is at least 18 years old to enroll in the Cavern Diver course.

 Ready for a challenge?
 You’ll complete four scuba dives with the first focused on line handling, reel use and emergency procedures outside a cavern; and the next three dives put your new skills to use inside a cavern.
 You’ll also learn about:

-- Special equipment use, such as lights, guidelines, reels and redundant breathing systems
+- Other specialized equipment for cavern diving, such as lights and redundant breathing systems.

 - Dive planning, including depth and distance limits and air management for cavern diving.

 Visit your local PADI Dive Center or Resort to enroll in the course and schedule the first class session with your PADI Instructor.

 Along with your basic scuba equipment, you’ll need a primary dive light and a smaller backup light, plus a line and reel.
 Your PADI Instructor or local dive center staff may suggest other gear appropriate for cavern diving, such as a collapsible snorkel that fits in your pocket or other technical diving equipment.